haroonwaves/ramifyjs/app/content/docs/guides/performance.md

 - **Granularity**: Subscribe to specific datasets rather than whole collections if possible.
 - **Component Design**: Avoid having hundreds of small components each with their own `useLiveQuery`.
 Instead, query data higher up the tree and pass it down via props.
+- **Selective Subscriptions**: Subscribing to data that rarely changes still consumes cycles.
+Only use Live Queries for data that requires reactive updates.

 ### Examples